Last Updated: September 20, 2022

 When does this Policy apply?
 This Policy describes our practices for the personal information for which we are a “data controller” under applicable law, including when you visit our website, orbit.love (the “Site”).

-HOW DO WE PROCESS PERSONAL INFORMATION?
+HOW DO WE COLLECT AND USE PERSONAL INFORMATION?

 Cookies and Similar Technologies